About the Board

 Service: We are responsive, efficient and effective.

-The Board is appointed by the Minister for Education and Training and must include an Australian lawyer and at least three currently registered teachers.
+Our members are appointed by the Minister for Education and must include an Australian lawyer and at least 3 currently registered teachers.

 - Margaret Collins (Chairperson) – former Regional Executive Director, South Metropolitan Education Region, Department of Education

-- Emily Donders – Assistant Head of Learning, Humanities and Social Sciences, Rossmoyne Senior High School
+- Emily Donders – Head of Learning Area, Humanities and Social Sciences, Bob Hawke College

-- Kate Offer – Senior Lecturer, School of Law, The University of Western Australia
+- Kate Offer – Senior Lecturer and Deputy Head of School (Learning and Teaching), Law School, The University of Western Australia and Solicitor, Cullen Macleod Lawyers

-- Julie Woodhouse – Principal, Butler Primary School.
+- Julie Woodhouse – Principal, Wembley Primary School

 About the Board - 2

-The Teacher Registration Act requires the Board to establish at least one disciplinary committee and an impairment review committee.
-The Board may establish other committees to assist it to perform its functions.
+Under the Teacher Registration Act we must establish at least one disciplinary committee and an impairment review committee.
+We may establish other committees to help us perform our functions.

-- two disciplinary committees which consider complaints referred by the Board
+- 2 disciplinary committees which consider complaints we refer to them

-- an impairment review committee which considers impairment matters referred by the Board
+- an impairment review committee which considers impairment matters we refer to them

-See Disciplinary and impairment matters for further information about the activities of these committees in 2020–21.
+For information about the activities of these committees in 2022–23, refer to Disciplinary and impairment matters.

 The Department of Education’s Teacher Registration directorate provides secretariat support to the Board which includes:

-processing teacher registration applications and initial teacher education program accreditation applications for consideration by the Board
+- processing teacher registration applications and initial teacher education program accreditation applications for our consideration

-assisting the Board to administer its disciplinary function
+- assisting us to administer our disciplinary function

-The Board has delegated certain powers such as granting teacher registration to the Director, Teacher Registration, who refers matters that require further examination to the Board.
+We have delegated certain powers such as granting teacher registration to the Director, Teacher Registration, who refers matters that require further examination to us.

-Financial statements and performance information related to the Teacher Registration directorate and the Board’s remuneration are provided in the Department of Education’s annual report.
+Refer to the Department of Education’s annual report for financial statements and performance indicators related to the Teacher Registration directorate and the Board’s remuneration.

-The operations of the Board are funded by fees collected in accordance with the Teacher Registration Act and the Department of Treasury’s Costing and Pricing Government Services guidelines.
-During the reporting period there were no changes to the Board’s fee schedule.
+Our operations are funded by fees collected in accordance with the Teacher Registration Act and the Department of Treasury’s Costing and Pricing Government Services guidelines.
+During 2022–23, a consumer price index rate of 2% was applied to our fees, which was the first increase since 2018, effective from 1 July 2022.

 Strengthening child safety

-The Board plays a significant role in promoting and protecting children’s safety through its scheme of teacher registration.
-The Board continued to work with regulators, national authorities and other relevant agencies to ensure the professionalism, quality and propriety of teachers.
+We continued to play a significant role in promoting and protecting children’s safety through our scheme of teacher registration.
+We worked with regulators, national authorities and other relevant agencies to ensure that only fit and proper teachers are registered to teach in Western Australia.

 Teacher registration systems development